Gmon20/gmon20.github.io/_posts/2024-03-12-timetopublish.md

 4/15 UPDATE: Another score has been published!
 A shorter, updated version of Jishou Mushoku is now live!
 Here are the links: https://www.sheetmusicdirect.com/en-US/se/ID_No/1516486/Product.aspx https://www.sheetmusicplus.com/en/product/jishou-mushoku-22740017.html

+Since this version is pretty different from the version on MuseScore, I will keep the old one up (unless something happens and i have to take it down for some reason).
+But if you plan on playing it at all please consider purchasing the published version I am but a poor musician lol